mfdeux/aio_wiki/README.md

 Note
 ---------
-aiowiki is not affiliated or endorsed by any of the web services it interacts with.
+aio_wiki is not affiliated or endorsed by any of the web services it interacts with.